Home Health Masala tea

-During the colonization of India, tea with milk became widespread among the local population.
+During the period of colonization of India, tea with milk became widespread among the local population.
 Over time, the Indians improved their favorite tonic drink and masala tea appeared.

 What is masala chai

-Masala tea differs from ordinary tea with the addition of milk in some additives.
-They make it healthier than regular tea and provide an unusual pleasant taste.
-The ingredients of masala tea include: black tea leaves, milk, ginger root, cardamom, cinnamon, and sweetener.
+Masala tea differs from regular tea with milk by adding some additives.
+They make it healthier than regular tea and provide an unusual, pleasant taste.
+The ingredients of masala tea include: black tea leaves, milk, ginger root, cardamom, cinnamon and sweetener.

 m2

-The spices added to masala tea can be different.
+The spices added to masala tea may vary.
 It all depends on taste preferences.
-Traditional spices cinnamon and ginger give a bright taste, but if a person prefers a softer aftertaste, then, for example, star anise is used.
+Traditional spices cinnamon and ginger give a bright taste, but if a person prefers a softer aftertaste, then use, for example, star anise.

-You can take any kind of black tea, but still it is better to give preference to large-leaf varieties.
-They make the drink more aromatic and give a brighter taste.
-But tea with fruit additives or with a fruity aroma does not need to be added to the masala.
+You can take any type of black tea, but it is still better to give preference to large-leaf varieties.
+They make the drink more aromatic and give it a brighter taste.
+But tea with fruit additives or with a fruit aroma does not need to be added to masala tea.
 Adding milk will distort the taste of the fruit.

 The benefits and harms of masala tea

-• Thanks to the warming spices, masala tea can play a role in preventing colds.
+• Thanks to spices with a warming effect, masala tea can play a role in the prevention of colds.

-• It is able to resist poorly developing infections and enhances the immune defense.
+• Able to resist weakly developing infections and strengthens immune defense.

 • Prevents the development of atherosclerosis and helps in blood purification.

-• If you add cloves to the drink, then it can be used to heal the liver.
+• If you add cloves to the drink, it can be used to heal the liver.

-• The cinnamon in the drink gives it a mild diuretic effect.
+• The cinnamon in the drink gives it a weak diuretic effect.

-• Helps to strengthen and improve the elasticity of the walls of blood vessels.
+• Helps strengthen and improve the elasticity of the walls of blood vessels.

-• Useful for vegetative-vascular dystonia to stabilize blood pressure and strengthen the heart.
+• It is useful to use for vegetative-vascular dystonia to stabilize blood pressure and strengthen the heart.

 • Promotes the digestion process, metabolic processes, eliminates the feeling of heaviness in the stomach.